TrshPuppy/js-server/README.md

 # This is a simple HTTP server made using node

-It listens on port 8080 on the localhost (0.0.0.0) for a POST request to the "/words" endpoint.
+It listens on port 8080 on 0.0.0.0 for a POST request to the "/words" endpoint.

 If the data in the request is a word we haven't seen before, the server responds with the status code "418 I'm a teapot."